For some 30 years, I’ve been in and around the sports media landscape in Arizona. Like any industry, the sports…

 Let me be the first to tell you that I’m getting sick of writing about COVID and sports.
-But after staring at a blank screen for the better part of an hour, I simply just couldn’t think of a worthwhile topic that doesn’t concern the pandemic and its effect on the sports world.
+But after staring at a blank screen for the better part of an hour, I simply just couldn’t think of a worthwhile topic that doesn’t concern COVID and the post-pandemic sports world.

 So … what’s next?
 I mean, how does this playout?
 The answer is more positive than you may think.